Contractor vs Employee

 If the payer has more control over how and when the work is done, this points towards an employer-employee relationship.

-Let’s look at common examples of control factors that indicate employee and some that indicate contractor.
+Let’s look at common examples of control factors that indicate an employee relationship and some that indicate a contractor relationship.

 Control Indicators - Employee